Phone: (201) 692-2300

 Mac version that works fine.
 For Windows folk, I

 Mortality Salience (Terror Management Theory) and the Value of an Extended Life

 Here's a recent discussion and review of TMT (in the context of 9/11) The "classic" TMT mortality salience manipulation is the following: "Please briefly describe the emotions that the thought of your own death arouses in you, and jot down, as specifically as you can, what you think will happen to you as you physically die and once you are physically dead."
 What about you does this manipulation alter?

-Manic Thinking: The speed of presentation and processing of
+Manic Thinking: The speed of presentation and

-mood inducing statements or pictures of faces affects the
+mood inducing statements or pictures of faces affects

 Based on the groundbreaking work of Emily Pronin and Daniel Wegman, we have confirmed that 'faster thinking' significantly and independently improves mood using 'happy' and 'neutral' faces (as well as by positive and neutral statements).
 E-mail me for the four slideshows we used, which present 12 images at 2 sec. and 4 sec. per picture.